ReliSA/CRCE/README.md

 ## Prerequisities

-- **JDK 7** set in `JAVA_HOME` environment variable before starting CRCE (there is a problem with running web UI on JDK 8, need to update dependencies), tested on 1.7.0_80
+- **JDK 7** set in `JAVA_HOME` environment variable before starting CRCE
+  - there is a problem with running on JRE 8 and building on JDK 8
+    - Web UI dependencies
+	- pax module strongly depends on JRE7
 - **MongoDB**, tested on v2.6.10, v3.4.10
 - **Maven 3**, tested on 3.5.2

 On linux, switching to JDK 7 for development/build can be done via `sudo update-alternatives --config java`.
+For basic switch between work environment could be used tool SDKMan (https://sdkman.io/).

 ## Build